Growth and Development

 A baby of this age rolls over easily from front to back and back to front, and bounces when supported to stand.

-Here are guidelines on speech and language development that may help you decide if your child is experiencing hearing problems.
+Here are guidelines on speech and language development that may help you decide if your child has hearing problems.

 Attention-deficit/hyperactivity disorder (ADHD) is a behavior disorder.
 It is often first diagnosed in childhood.